Vladislav-Butko-bvo/Traffic_light_controller/README.md

 - OBUF is slightly better (less used);
 - IBUF is slightly worse (more used);
 - BUFG is same (same amount used);
-- LUT is slightly worse or the same;
+- LUTs is slightly worse or the same;
 - time in hours for developing much worse (spent 5 times more time).

+**CONCLUSION**

+The RTL description uses both smaller and larger amounts of FPGA resources, depending on the resource class.
+Therefore, it cannot be said that the RTL description will always use fewer resources.
+Moreover, the difference in the time spent on the development of descriptions is much greater than the difference in the resources used in favor of a high-level description.